Just 1,164 students obtained a Political Science & Government degree in Illinois in 2017 via approximately 22 different colleges.

 It's difficult to beat University of Chicago if you want to pursue Political Science & Government as a major.
 In addition to its bachelor's programs, University of Chicago offers graduate degrees in Political Science.
 Situated in Chicago, Illinois, this university is a good choice for students who prosper in a city atmosphere.

 Any student who is interested in Political Science & Government needs to take a look at University of Illinois at Urbana - Champaign.
 Students from the political science & government major at University of Illinois at Urbana - Champaign get 14.4% more than the standard college graduate with the same degree.
-Placed in Champaign, Illinois, this college is a sound final choice for students who enjoy the buzz of a significant city.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 93.0% of freshman students come back for their sophomore year of school.
 Rated #2 in Illinois for overall value, we would have estimated this university's terrific instructional programs to come with a higher price tag.
 The scorecard will give you a fantastic summary of University of Illinois at Urbana - Champaign.

 Illinois Wesleyan University is a great decision for students pursuing a Political Science & Government degree.
 After graduating, political science students generally make an average of $39,460 in the first five years of their career.
 Located in Bloomington, Illinois, this university is ideal for students who thrive in a city atmosphere.

 At least 70.0% of the educators at Illinois Wesleyan have full-time hours, so they have ample time to help their students.
 The average scholarship given to freshmen is $19,513 with 98.0% of freshmen obtaining some type of scholarship.
 Check out some school videos to learn more about what being on campus is like.